S cience - T echnology - E ngineering - M ath

-The STEM Teacher and Researcher Program (STAR) is a nine-week summer research internship for aspiring science and mathematics teachers.
-If you are an Undergraduate, Masters, Credential or Baccalaureate student who wants to be a middle or high school science or mathematics teacher, then this program is for you!
-Imagine spending your summer working in a National Laboratory, NASA Research Center, NOAA Laboratory or a private industry research setting, along-side a research mentor and getting paid $500/week.
-Participants work full- time on a group or independent research project, and participate in weekly education workshops focused on exploring the nature of science and transferring your experience to the classroom and you share your knowledge at two conferencese.
+The STEM Teacher and Researcher Program (STAR) is a nine-week summer research internship for aspiring K-12 science and mathematics teachers.
+If you’re an Undergraduate, Masters, Credential or Baccalaureate student who wants to be a K-12 science or mathematics teacher, then this is the program for you!
+Imagine spending your summer in a National Laboratory, NASA Research Center, NOAA Laboratory or private industry research setting, working alongside a research mentor and getting paid $500/week.
+You’d work full-time on a group or independent research project, and participate in weekly education workshops focused on exploring the nature of science and transferring your experience to the classroom and you share your knowledge at two conferencese.
 We pay you $500 per week.
 Want to learn more?
 Want to learn more?
 Read about the experiences of a few of STAR's stellar fellows and how their STAR involvement has changed their career in education!